laurfb/LPRS/README.md

 # 🔆LPRS™ Live Proxy Relay Server

-The 🔆<b>LPRS™ Live Proxy Relay Server</b> (Live Proxy Relay Server) is a powerful, low-latency media gateway and proxy server engineered to meet the rigorous demands of professional television and broadcast operations, utilizing cutting-edge transport protocols.
+The 🔆<b>LPRS™ Live Proxy Relay Server</b> is a powerful, low-latency media gateway and proxy server engineered to meet the rigorous demands of professional television and broadcast operations, utilizing cutting-edge transport protocols.

 🔆<b>LPRS™</b> is built to eliminate the complexity and cost traditionally associated with multi-protocol, high-quality stream distribution.